sarvesh543/Course-Management-System/README.md

-# ADP
+# Course Management System

 ## Requirements
 * nodejs environment and npm
-* active internet connection for mongodb
+* active internet connection for mongodb atlas
 * please ensure you are not using institute proxy as mongodb atlas will not connect

 ## Start the server locally